Car Shuts Off While Driving: Find Solution here

 Car Shuts Off While Driving

-• The continuity from the sensor socket to the ECU pins was tested and confirmed to be “OK.”
+• – Continuity Check: The connection from the crankshaft sensor to the ECU pins tested OK no open or short circuits found.

 Advanced Diagnosis